 - Store leftovers in the refrigerator.

-- To freeze this chili, after it cools place the chili in a gallon size ziplock bag.
-I flatten it out and place it in the freezer.
+- Can you freeze this chili?
+Yes you can!
+I eat soups all year long so after I make a big batch and let it cool, I put it in a 1-gallon plastic sealable bag.
+Make sure you flatten it our before placing it in the freezer.
 It should keep for about 6 months in the freezer.
-When I'm ready to warm it up, I take the bag out of the freezer, let it thaw and warm it up on the stovetop.
+When you're ready to warm it up, take the bag out of the freezer and place it in the refrigerator to thaw.
+From there, warm it up on the stovetop.

-Update Notes: This post was originally published in October of 2016, but was re-published with updated step-by-step instructions, pictures and tips in November of 2018.
+Update Notes: This post was originally published in October of 2016, but was re-published with updated step-by-step instructions, pictures and tips in October 2020.